Shawna Gordon

-Shawna Gordon (born January 18, 1990) is an American soccer player who plays as a midfielder for Sky Blue FC.
-She previously played for the Boston Breakers, the Western Sydney Wanderers in Australia, and Umeå IK in the Swedish Damallsvenskan.
+Shawna Gordon (born January 18, 1990) is an American former professional soccer player.
+She played as a midfielder for the Boston Breakers and Sky Blue FC in America, the Western Sydney Wanderers in Australia, and Umeå IK in the Swedish Damallsvenskan.

 Early life

 Born in Fontana, California, in San Bernardino County, Gordon was raised in the nearby city of Rancho Cucamonga.
 She attended Los Osos High School where she played for the varsity soccer team all four years and led the team to two league championships.
 Gordon was named to the league's first-team four times and was named most valuable player (MVP) as a senior.

 Gordon played club soccer for the Arsenal and played in regional and Olympic Development Program (ODP) camps for five years.
 In 2006, she helped the '90 Cal South ODP team to an ODP national championship title and a second-place finish the following year.